The number most buyers shop last

 A few practical wrinkles:

 - Refinancing voids the math.
 Buying points on a 6.5% loan and refinancing to 5% two years later wastes the point cost.
 The break-even assumed you held this loan, not a future one.
+(Refinancing has a break-even test of its own — see the refinancing guide.)

 - Lender credits run the other direction.
 Some lenders offer negative points — a higher rate in exchange for a credit toward closing costs.
 Same math, opposite direction.
 Useful when cash for closing is tight and you expect to refinance soon.